laravel/docs/eloquent-mutators.md

 <a name="anonymous-cast-classes"></a>
 #### Anonymous Cast Classes

-By combining "castables" with PHP's [anonymous classes](https://www.php.net/manual/en/language.oop5.anonymous.php), you may define a value object and its casting logic within a single castable object.
+By combining "castables" with PHP's [anonymous classes](https://www.php.net/manual/en/language.oop5.anonymous.php), you may define a value object and its casting logic as a single castable object.
 To accomplish this, return an anonymous class from your value object's `castUsing` method.
 The anonymous class should implement the `CastsAttributes` interface:

     <?php